-- (b) This chapter, together with the makai area plan of the Kakaako District, shall govern all developments and use of properties within the makai area.
-In case of any discrepancy between the provisions of this chapter and the makai area plan, this chapter shall control. - (c) No building permit shall be issued for any development within the makai area unless the development conforms to the provisions of the makai area plan and this chapter. - (d) All developments, proposed developments, and properties within the makai area shall be subject to all of the provisions of this chapter and the makai area plan.
+- (b) This chapter, together with the makai area plan [of the Kakaako District], shall govern all developments and use of properties within the makai area.
+[In case of any discrepancy between the provisions of this chapter and the makai area plan, this chapter shall control.] - (c) No building permit shall be issued for any [development] project within the makai area unless [the development] it conforms to the provisions of the makai area plan and this chapter. - (d) All [developments, proposed developments,] projects, proposed projects, and properties within the makai area shall be subject to all of the provisions of this chapter and the makai area plan.
 This requirement shall apply notwithstanding the fact that at the effective date of this chapter, a city and county of Honolulu building permit has been applied for or has been issued for the developments, proposed developments, or properties; provided that such requirement shall not apply if a city and county of Honolulu building permit has been issued, substantial expenditures have been incurred, and substantial changes in the land have already occurred.
-Substantial changes in the land shall be evidenced by substantial excavations for foundations. - (e) No public improvement or project within the makai area shall be initiated or adopted unless it conforms to and implements the makai area plan and this chapter. - (f) Except as otherwise specifically provided, the provisions of this chapter shall supersede the provisions of the city and county of Honolulu's development plan (Ordinance No. 81-79, as amended), the provisions of the Kakaako special design district ordinance (Ordinance No. 80-58, as amended), the provisions of the Hawaii Capitol District Ordinance (Article 7, land use ordinance), and the provisions of the land use ordinance (Ordinance No. 86-96, as amended) as they all shall relate to properties within the Kakaako district.
-The foregoing ordinances are hereby declared to be inconsistent with this chapter, and shall therefore be inapplicable to developments within the district unless otherwise specifically stated.
+Substantial changes in the land shall be evidenced by substantial excavations for foundations. - [(e) No public improvement or project within the makai area shall be initiated or adopted unless it conforms to and implements the makai area plan and this chapter.

-- (g) Except as otherwise specifically stated in this chapter, all other rules, laws, and ordinances shall continue to remain applicable to the developments and properties within the Kakaako district. - (h) All agencies of the city and state governments shall perform their duties, functions, and powers which affect the Kakaako district in accordance with the provisions of the Kakaako plans and this chapter. - [(i) Project plans that have been approved as to project eligibility shall not be required to comply with the provisions of this chapter or the makai area plan that have been amended subsequent to said approval and prior to construction.
-However, construction not in compliance with said amended provisions shall be regarded as nonconforming for the purposes of this chapter.] - (i) Developments shall not be approved unless adequate infrastructure facilities are or will be made available to service the proposed development prior to occupancy.
+- (f) [(e) Except as otherwise specifically provided, the provisions of this chapter shall supersede the provisions of the city and county of Honolulu's development plan (Ordinance No. 81-79, as amended), the provisions of the [Kakaako] Kaka'ako special design district ordinance (Ordinance No. 80-58, as amended), the provisions of the Hawaii Capitol District Ordinance (Article 7, land use ordinance), and the provisions of the land use ordinance (Ordinance No. 86-96, as amended) as they all shall relate to properties within the [Kakaako] Kaka'ako district.
+The foregoing ordinances are hereby declared to be inconsistent with this chapter, and shall therefore be inapplicable to developments within the district unless otherwise specifically stated. - $[\frac{g}{g}]$ Except as otherwise specifically stated in this chapter, all other rules, laws, and ordinances shall continue to remain applicable to the developments and properties within the $[\frac{Kakaako}{ako}]$ Kaka'ako district. - [(h) All agencies of the city and state governments shall perform their duties, functions, and powers which affect the Kakaako district in accordance with the provisions of the Kakaako plans and this chapter. - (i) Project plans that have been approved as to project eligibility shall not be required to comply with the provisions of this chapter or the makai area plan that have been amended subsequent to said approval and prior to construction.
+However, construction not in compliance with said amended provisions shall be regarded as nonconforming for the purposes of this chapter.] - (g) Developments shall not be approved unless adequate infrastructure facilities are or will be made available to service the proposed development prior to occupancy.
 The executive director may consult with applicable governmental agencies regarding the adequacy of infrastructure requirements.
-Any development approval may be conditioned with the requirement that the concerns and requirements of appropriate governmental agencies relative to the adequacy of infrastructure facilities for the proposed development are satisfied.
-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS §\$206E-1, 206E-4, 206E-5, 206E-7, 206E-13, 206E-33) (Imp: HRS §\$206E-1, 206E-4, 206E-5, 206E-7, 206E-7, 206E-13, 206E-33)
+Any development approval may be conditioned with the requirement that the concerns and requirements of